 - Cost of Dog Food: “I purposely got a small dog to reduce food costs.
 I spend $60 a month on food and treats, including CBD treats for her anxiety.
 I also spend $40 a month on pet insurance.
 I spend about $200 every six-12 months on shots and vet visits.
 That’s it.”

 Average Monthly Cost of Having a Dog – From Readers

 From talking with folks on the internet, the average cost of a dog seems to be between $150 and $225.
 Averaging vet bills, food, pet insurance, and toys, this range pops up!

 Now, of course this is an average.
 Some readers had their doggos get treated for broken bones or other issues, which definitely raised the monthly expenses!
 One reader shared that she puts $75 a month in a “Doggie Savings Account,” to plan for big surgeries or expenses that aren’t routine.

-Cost of Boarding a Dog – Big Variable!!
+Budgeting for a Dog: The Cost of Boarding a Dog is a Big Variable!!

 Interestingly, a big gap in the expenses for one’s fur child is the cost of BOARDING.
 For folks who have neighbors or friends who can watch a dog, is was no problem.
 For other people, who (like me!) don’t leave their dog with friends/family, this cost shows up much more – and is also dependent on how much one travels!

 This summer, we redid our kitchen which meant boarding Lena at our local PetSmart during the dav for about 2 weeks.
 When all was said and done, this was about $500.
 Doggie Day Camp ftw!

 <<Want to learn more about how my family adopted Lena?
 Check out this post! >>

 Dog Age is a BIG Factor on Monthly Dog Care Expenses